jjr-simiatec/FreeRTOS-TCP-for-PIC32/README.md

 ## Known issues

 A couple of bugs in FreeRTOS+TCP and FreeRTOS+FAT can result in heap corruption or an exception.
 Use unoffical code releases that can be found here: https://sourceforge.net/p/freertos/discussion/382005/thread/c27aeb20b5/ and also manually apply the modification described here: https://sourceforge.net/p/freertos/discussion/382005/thread/6e3856e518/

+Compiler versions later than v1.44 would sometimes output the assembler code in `PIC32Arch.h` incorrectly (bad register allocations) depending on optimisation settings etc. This accounts for reports that the driver was not working.
+A modification to the constraints seems to have cured this problem for v2.20 but has only been tested using `-O0` and `-O1`.

 ## How to use